You love the freedom that comes with running your own business.

-But you’re feeling worn down by the pressure of constantly having to introduce yourself and explain your value.
-It feels like you’re telling people what you think they want to hear, which means the message you’re sending out into the world changes by the day.
+When people ask what you do you respond with what you think they’ll understand, which means the message you’re sending out into the world changes by the day.
 You feel anything but consistent.

-I hear you.
-I spent the last five years of my life failing to answer the question, “So what do you do?”
+I get it.
+As a jack-of-all trades, I spent five years failing to confidently answer the question, “So what do you do?”

 One part coach

 I want to know what fires you up, how you got here, and what your dreams are.
 Then I’m committed to helping you see what makes you distinct, helping to define your niche.

 Your business shouldn’t be built on a guessing game.
 My process is built on a proven approach to market research that helps you make the connection between what your client needs and what you provide through your offers.

 Ideas mean nothing without action.
 Using your perspective and your clients’ words, I help to demonstrate your worth through strong messages that will flow naturally from your online presence to in-person conversations.

 I want to help you attract your dream clients through branding that communicates the unique value that only you can provide.
 To learn more about how we can work together, check out my services or shoot an email over to email@example.com.

 the super official bio

 Kim Wensel has spent the last ten years dedicated to marketing the value of ideas and programs.
 She is known for her ability to help nonprofits, entrepreneurs, and career changers who are searching for better ways to communicate their niche through their website, their elevator pitch, and their requests for support.